 Graduated with BS from Nanjing University, one of the best universities in China, Yuan Lin obtained his PhD degree in Biology in Ohio State University.
 Dr. Yuan Lin then completed 4-year postdoc training in UCLA medical center, working with Dr. Steven Dubinett and Dr. Maie St. John on cancer immunotherapy.
-Dr. Yuan Lin is currently a Scientific Associate in La Jolla Institute for Allergy and Immunology.
+Dr. Yuan Lin is currently a Scientific Associate in La Jolla Institute for Immunology.

 Dr. Yuan Lin has more than ten years research experience in first-class US research institutes and is an expert on cancer biology and immunotherapy area.
 He is interested in different approaches to regulate T cell in cancer environment.
 His research projects include: Adenosine receptor and IDO inhibitor anti-cancer study, genetically modified immune cell with chemokine as novel cancer immunotherapy, PI3K signaling in T cell activation, as well as function of NKT cell in cancer immunology.
 Dr. Yuan Lin also worked on molecular mechanism to illustrate cancer metastasis and other immune related diseases.

 Lin Y*, Sharma S, St John, M. CCL21 Cancer Immunotherapy.
 Cancers.
 2014, 6, 1098-1110; doi:10.3390 (* corresponding author)

 Lin Y, Luo J, Sharma S, Dubinett S, St John, M. A Cytokine/Chemokine Delivering Dendritic Cell Polymer Is Effective in Reducing Tumor Burden in an HNSCC Murine Model.
 Otolaryngology-Head and Neck Surgery.
 2014 May 13. pii: 0194599814533775.